 If you think you suffer from symptoms of arthritis, consult your doctor.
 If your doctor has already diagnosed you with a form of arthritis, it’s important to understand the type you have and get the treatment that’s right for you.
 Specialists at Healthcare Associates of Texas work with you to help you find the best fit.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Ready to become your healthiest self?